jdlph/MIOCSV/README.md

 [^1]: Any value after quoted field is not allowed, which only applies to input with double quotes.
 A warning with detailed information will be printed out to help users inspect.
 [^2]: It happens when retrieving a record by operator[] via either index and index is out of range (negative or greater than the number of records).
-[^3]: It complements NoRecord in Reader when retrieving a record by operator[] via header, i.e., an invalid header is given or a valid header is provided but there is no corresponding record (as a result of data inconsistency).
+[^3]: It complements NoRecord for Reader when retrieving a record by operator[] via header, i.e., an invalid header is given or a valid header is provided but there is no corresponding record (as a result of data inconsistency).

 ## Performance
 ### Time Bound at a Glance